json-api/json-api/format/index.md

 Each resource object **MUST** contain a `type` member, whose value **MUST** be a string.
 The `type` is used to describe resource objects that share common attributes and relationships.

-> TODO: Need note regarding lack of inflection rules in JSON API - `type` can be plural or singular
+> Note: This spec is agnostic about inflection rules, so `type` can be either plural or singular.
+However, the same value should be used consistently throughout an implementation.

 #### Resource IDs <a href="#document-structure-resource-ids" id="document-structure-resource-ids" class="headerlink"></a>